Mosi Tatupu: NFL career

-Drafted in eighth round with the 215th overall pick of the 1978 NFL Draft by the New England Patriots, Tatupu played fullback and became an ace on special teams.
+Drafted in eighth round with the 215th overall pick of the 1978 NFL draft by the New England Patriots, Tatupu played fullback and became an ace on special teams.
 He rushed the ball 612 times for 2,415 yards and 18 touchdowns; in the 1983 season he led the league with 5.5 rushing yards per attempt.
 He caught 96 passes for 843 yards and two touchdowns for his career.
 His season high for rushing yards came in 1983 with 578 rushing yards and four touchdowns, while in 1984 he set a personal best with 16 catches for 159 yards.
 In 1987 against the Los Angeles Raiders, Tatupu threw a 15-yard touchdown to Tony Collins.
-However, the Patriots were terrible late in his career (they went 1–15 in his final season) and his playing time was sharply reduced in his final three years with the team; in one instance, Chris Berman mined humor from a blowout New England loss by showing all 13 receptions by Tatupu in the game, because none of the catches produced a touchdown or even a first down.
+However, the Patriots were terrible late in his career (they went 1–15 in his final season) and his playing time was sharply reduced in his final three years with the team; in one instance, Chris Berman mined humor from a New England loss by showing all 8 receptions by Tatupu in the game, because none of the catches produced a touchdown or even a first down.

 Tatupu was used mostly on special teams kick coverage.
 He had seven kick returns for 56 yards in his career.

 Coaching career and death

 Tatupu was the head coach at King Philip Regional High School in Wrentham, Massachusetts from 1995 to 2001, compiled a record of 29–43 in seven seasons.
 Former New England Patriots center, Pete Brock, was one of his assistant coaches.
 Tatupu was the running backs coach at Curry College, an NCAA Division III school in Milton, Massachusetts, from 2002 to 2007, serving under head coach Steve Nelson, a former teammate of Tatupu on the Patriots.

 Tatupu died in Plainville, Massachusetts on February 23, 2010.
 The cause of death was a heart attack.
 In 2014, using brain tissue preserved from his 2010 autopsy, he was posthumously diagnosed with chronic traumatic encephalopathy by the CTE Center at Boston University School of Medicine.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.

 Family

 Tatupu's son, Lofa Tatupu, played linebacker at USC and for the Seattle Seahawks.
-Lofa was a teammate of Matt Hasselbeck, the son of Mosi's teammate with the Patriots, Don Hasselbeck.
+Lofa was a teammate of Matt Hasselbeck, the son of Mosi's former Patriots teammate, Don Hasselbeck.
 His nephew, Joe Tuipala, was also an NFL linebacker from 1999 to 2005.